Westwood seeking release for Saudi-backed event

 Last updated on .From the section Golf

-Lee Westwood says he "and many others" have asked to be released from the PGA and European Tours to play in the first event of Greg Norman's Saudi-funded LIV Golf Invitational series next month.
+Lee Westwood says he "and many others" have asked to be released from the PGA and DP World Tour to play in June's first event of Greg Norman's Saudi-funded LIV Golf Invitational series.

 The $250m (£200m) series, is regarded as the first incarnation of the proposed breakaway Super League.